Basic Genealogical Research - $260

 This is a good starting point if there is any uncertainty about where a family is from.
 Furthermore, the details found through Basic Research (i.e., names of particular family members, house numbers, occupations, documented proof of inhabitance, etc.) can be invaluable for the purpose of successful Local Contacts.

-At this level we will provide appx.
-10 hours of thorough archival investigation, based on specific detailed requests.
+At this level we provide a thorough archival investigation, based on a specific detailed proposal.
+We will review any materials you may already have, free of charge, and then send you our proposal of the research recommended to answer your questions.
 Reports are in English, with a complete account of the research process, language notes (glossary of terms and abreviations), and citations, along with the results of our research.

 Included will be a full transcription of all records found, along with digital pictures of selected direct line relations (wherever permitted), and a chart to illustrate their relationship.
 Finally, there will be a full citation of all sources used, as well as the addresses of the regional or district archives containing these records.